THE FUNDRAISING WALL: DOES YOUR FUNDRAISING PROGRAM LOOK LIKE THIS?

 Simply put, most charities don’t really ask people for money.
-Instead, they sell things: tickets to golf outings, tickets to a galas, raffle tickets, silent auction stuff, journal advertisements, etc.
+Instead, they sell things: tickets to golf outings, tickets to a galas, raffle tickets, silent auction stuff, journal advertisements, sponsorships, etc.

 But — except maybe in a year-end letter, or a grant application — they never ask people for a simple donation.
 This creates two big problems.

 Problem#1: The Donation Ceiling

 First, “selling stuff” tends to put an upper limit on how much money you can ask for.
 It’s a rare charity that can sell gala tickets — or even entire tables — for $50,000 or $100,000 each, with the possible exception of one or two sponsors.
 But it is by no means unreasonable to ask for such an amount as a donation from many individuals and institutions.

 Problem#2: High Fundraising Expenses

 Second, selling stuff to your donors instead of just asking them for donations locks you into a very expensive type of fundraising.
 It is not uncommon for special events to cost 50 cents or more for every dollar they raise.
 And that is before you factor in the indirect cost of the salaries of all the staff that had to pitch in the week before the event.

 Major gift fundraising — where you just ask people, foundations and corporations for larger gifts — sans tickets, dinners, sponsorships, etc. — represents a much less time-consuming, much more cost-effective approach.
 Fundraising projects I help charities manage usually cost 5 to 15 cents for each dollar raised.
 Interestingly enough, the larger the amount to be raised, the better that ratio gets.